lisaychuang/JavaScript30/readme.md

 Sets a timer which executes a function or specified piece of code once after the timer expires.

 * Wes noted that if you are using the [`transition` property](https://www.w3schools.com/cssref/css3_pr_transition.asp) in CSS, using `setTimeout` in your JS may result in transitions becoming out of sync.
-For this reason, Wes attaches a listenr on the `transitionend` event
+For this reason, Wes attaches a listener on the `transitionend` event

 * A timeout may also take longer to fire than anticipatd, caused by browser throttling and code execution sequence on single thread apps.
 [Read more about these potential delays here.](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout)